arc-research-analytics/cagematch_demo/README.md

 # Cagematch Lunch & Learn // 03.04.24

-This demonstration will feature a brief overview of tools used in the demonstration, including GitHub and VS Code.
+This demonstration will feature a brief overview of 2 popular Python libraries used for building web applications: Streamlit and Dash.

-The demonstration will cover a brief overview of the following Python libraries:
+We will touch on the following concepts:

-- Streamlit (framework)
+- GitHub (cloud-based code repository)
-- Dash (framework)
+- VS Code (integrated development environment)
 - Plotly (mapping library)
 - PyDeck (mapping library)
 - Geopandas (data wrangling)